-Malcolm McCusker AC CVO QC is a Western Australian Barrister and Philanthropist.
+Malcolm McCusker AC CVO QC is a Western Australian barrister and philanthropist.
 After completing an LLB degree at the University of Western Australia he practiced as a barrister for over 50 years, chaired the WA Legal Aid Commission for 27 of those years, and was the inaugural Chairman of the Advisory Board of the WA Constitutional Centre.
 In 1982 he was appointed Queens Counsel.

 From July 2011 – June 2014 Malcolm served as Governor of Western Australia.
 He has always had a strong interest in medical research and was the inaugural Chairman and now Patron of the McCusker Foundation for Alzheimer’s Research.
 Malcolm chaired one of the fundraising committees that helped establish WAIMR (now Harry Perkins Institute of Medical Research) and is co-Patron of the Ear Science Institute of WA.
-He holds honorary doctorates from the University of Western Australia, Murdoch University and John Curtin University.
+He holds honorary doctorates from The University of Western Australia, Murdoch University and Curtin University.

 Professor Shirley Bowen